halildurmus/dartwinrt/tool/README.md

 The WinRT APIs available in this package are generated from [Windows Metadata (WinMD)](https://learn.microsoft.com/en-us/uwp/winrt-cref/winmd-files) files supplied by Microsoft.
-The metadata files are in the ECMA-335 specification file format and can be found in the `%windir%\System32\WinMetadata` directory.
+The metadata files are in the ECMA-335 specification file format and can be found on Windows machines under the `%windir%\System32\WinMetadata` directory.

 The metadata is extracted and parsed using the separate winmd package:
 <https://pub.dev/packages/winmd>